- Books, Literature, and Writing»

 The late summer morning was almost gone by the time the last of the fleet showed at the mouth of the Roskilde Fjord, skirting the land in a wide 'S' out into the Kattegat.
 By that time the leading ships behind Knut's own slid through the choppy sea between Jylland and Anholt with the wind out of the south-east.
 Tofig had the beitass out on Braending's Slange to catch the edge of the wind and swing the prow on a north-westerly course to pass by Laesoe again When the fleet rounded Skagen's ness the light had begun to fail in the west.
 They would have to put into one of the inlets on the west coast, perhaps in the Nissum Bredning.
 A great fleet like this needed to be kept on a broad front between Jylland and the Danelaw coast south of the Hymbra.

-Gagnesburh lay on the banks of the Hymbra and the Treonta, where the one flowed from north-eastward, from the Ose past the Hvarfe on its western bank, and the Deorewent on the northern bank near Richale.
-The other snaked across the land from the mountains in the west.
+Gagnesburh lay on the banks of the Treonta, where the Ose flowed from north-eastward past the Hvarfe on its western bank, and the Deorewent on the northern bank near Richale.
 The sea was like a plate of iron when they showed from a bank of mist in the morning, to the north Deira and to the south Lindisse.
-Deira was now better known from its links with Eirik Haralfsson and Sigtrygg Silkeskegg as the kingdom of Jorvik, even though it had an ealdorman who paid taxes to King Aethelred.
+Deira was now better known from its links with Eirik Haralfdson and Sigtrygg Silkeskegg as the kingdom of Jorvik, even though it had an ealdorman who paid taxes to King Aethelred.
 Few in Jorvik, aside from the ealdorman and his thegns, saw Aethelred as their king.
 Lunden and West Seaxe was so far away, well beyond Mierca in the west and the Danelaw in the east.
-King Aelfred had left Northanhymbra to its own wyrd in handing the land east of Watling Straet to Guthrum.
+King Aelfred had left Northanhymbra to its wyrd in handing the land east of Watling Straet to Guthrum over six-score and ten years earlier.
 Beornica, north of the Tese was now the only part of the kingdom where the Aengla still dwelt without any sign of the Danes amongst its folk.

 Knut made landfall at Gagnesburh in the afternoon, but the thegns did not flock to him from the Five Burhs in the south, nor were there many from Jorvik in the north.
 There were thegns from Treske between the hills to east and west, others from further north where the Tese flows into the sea and still more from Holdernaes in the east, south of Skarthiburh where two bays meet around a broad hill.